Ramchundur Goburdhun

-Ramchundur Goburdhun (15 August 1911 – 29 November 1992) was an Indo-Mauritian diplomat best known for his role in the "Maneli Affair" of 1963, an attempt to end the Vietnam war.
+Ramchundur Goburdhun (15 August 1911 – 29 November 1992) was an Indo-Mauritian diplomat best known for his role in the "Maneli Affair" of 1963, an attempt to end the Vietnam War.

 Early life and family

 Goburdhun was born in a middle class Indo-Mauritian family in the Rivière du Rempart District of the Mauritius, an island archipelago in the Indian Ocean where French is widely spoken.

-At the time of his birth, the Mauritius were a British colony.
+At the time of his birth, Mauritius was a British colony.
 Goburdhun's grandfather had arrived in the Mauritius as an indentured laborer from India and rose up to become a schoolmaster.

 Goburdhun was educated in Port Louis at the Royal College Port Louis and the Institut français du Royaume-Uni.
-As a child, he was considered be "naughty and rebellious, through intelligent", and was known as "Tipu the Rebel".
+As a child, he was considered to be "naughty and rebellious, through intelligent", and was known as "Tipu the Rebel".

 His father was a stern, authoritarian man who often beat his son with a rod for his rebellious streak.
 An outstanding student, in spite of being frequently caned by his teachers, Goburdhun also excelled as an athlete.
 As the Mauritius had no universities under British colonial rule, Goburdhun left to attend university in Britain, but while on his way, passed through France, and decided to attend university there instead.
 Goburdhun had a lifelong love affair with Paris, which was always his favorite city.

 His brother Hurrylall Goburdhun became a Judge of the Supreme Court of Mauritius.